 - Salt and pepper to taste

 - Steam the snap peas for 2 minutes until tender-crisp

 - Once steamed put the snap peas in ice water

 - Toss together the mixed greens, strawberries, cucumber slices, and cheese with the raspberry basil dressing below

 - Lay the sliced snap peas on top, pea side up

 - Mix all ingredients or blend until smooth in a blender (depends on desired consistency)

 Strawberries have been called the queen of fruits and the fields here in California are full of them.
-Or, at least partially full because of our annoying drought.
-They’re sweet, tangy and anti-oxidant rich.
-In fact, they’re rated in the top 10 of fruits in terms of having the most anti-oxidants.
+They’re sweet, tangy, and anti-oxidant rich.
+In fact, they’re rated in the top 10 fruits in terms of having the most anti-oxidants.

 Adding them to a salad is not only a healthy choice but is a wonderful way to make it look festive.

 It’s a “snap” to make too.
 Blend a batch of dressing ahead of time and then drizzle it on your salad when you’re ready to eat.